 Individuals who do not continue education past high school are finding it increasingly difficult to succeed in an ever-changing economy.
-According to the 2008 Business Roundtable report "Prospering Together," 85% of all new jobs nationwide require some level of postsecondary education.
+According to the 2008 Business Roundtable report "Prospering Together," 85% of all new jobs nationwide require some level of post-secondary education.
 In addition, 80% of the fastest-growing occupations require higher-level preparation.
 Local residents who have not earned a degree are discovering that it is not only harder to find jobs, but to keep them as well.
 A recent report from the Capital Area Council of Governments' shows that 84% of the unemployed residents in Travis County never obtained a college degree.
-Austin needs a strong education system to prepare today's students, the next generation of employees, for the challenges of college and future careers.
+Austin needs a strong education system to prepare today's students for the challenges of college and future careers.

 Request Your Copy Today!